 Folic acid, or folate, is a B vitamin that helps your body make red blood cells.
-If you take the drug methotrexate, folic acid may help you to avoid some of the drug’s side effects.
+If you take methotrexate, your doctor will probably tell you to take folic acid to hold off the drug’s side effects.

-Supplementing your diet with bone-boosting calcium and vitamin D is important, especially if you take corticosteroids (like prednisone) that can cause bone loss.
-Bone loss is more likely in people with rheumatoid arthritis.
-Check with your doctor to see how much calcium and vitamin D you need to get daily through foods, supplements, and sunlight.
+Calcium and vitamin D are important additions to your diet, especially if you take corticosteroids (like prednisone) that can cause bone loss.
+Check with your doctor to see how much you need.

 Alcohol and Rheumatoid Arthritis